 If getting children learning outdoors is close to your heart, please click here to make a donation to support Outdoor Environmental Education.

-HCA’s 2017 Outdoor Environmental Education Programs were made possible thanks to the generous support of:
+HCA’s 2022-23 Outdoor Environmental Education Programs are made possible thanks to the generous support of:

 - The Children’s Fund (Y108 95.3 FreshRadio AM900 CHML)